 Frank’s Google Glass exploration presented plenty of opportunities for UW Oshkosh’s Information Technology division, where she is a student employee.
 Division leaders and managers supported her purchase of the technology so that they could not only acclimate themselves to gear students are likely to embrace in the future but also to see how they might, one day, incorporate Google Glass into the tech-support role on campus.

-“I just viewed it as an opportunity,” said Laura Knaapen, UW Oshkosh director of Academic Computing.
+“I just viewed it as an opportunity,” said Laura Knaapen, UW Oshkosh director of Information Technology.
 “We are aware that this type of technology will be more pervasive – as much as we’re dealing with cell phone and other technology that students are bringing to campus.
 We wanted a preview of the challenges students will face but also what benefits they will see.”